|Elliott Sound Products||Project 09|

 Figure 1B - 3-Way Mono LR Crossover (2 Needed for Stereo)

 I know the circuits look complicated, but each is basically repetition of a common circuit block - the filter section.
-Since the opamps are all used as unity gain buffers, the use of premium devices is not really essential, so the TL072 type would be quite serviceable in this role.
+Since the opamps are all used as unity gain buffers, the use of premium devices is not really essential, so the TL072 type would be quite serviceable in this role (however I do recommend that you use something 'better').
 Needless to say, if you want to use better devices (even discrete opamps) you can easily do so.
 Make sure that any device used is stable for unity gain - this is not always the case with some devices, especially when external compensation is used.
 In this case, use the manufacturer's recommended value of stability cap for unity gain operation.

 |Power supply connections (and bypass capacitors) have not been shown, but the diagram shows the standard connections for a dual opamp.
 The IC is viewed from the top.
 The ±15V power supply described (see Project 05 - Power Supply For Preamps) is suitable for this crossover as well, and will easily power your preamp and a 3-way version of the crossover.
 For dual opamps, power is connected to Pin 4 (-ve) and Pin 8 (+ve).
 Most opamps will function just fine with supplies between ±5V and ±15V|